Skip to main content

 }

-Note that one disadvantage of this second normalization approach is that __normalizedSearchScore can be exactly "1" even when __searchScore has low value.
+One major disadvantage of this second normalization approach is that __normalizedSearchScore can be exactly "1" even when __searchScore has low value.
 It might be a good idea to combine both scores to filter out results that would normally be considered not-a-match.

 Score returned normalized to interval between 0-1.
-This works only when a "compound" query is not used.
+This works only when a compound query is not used.

 {